 The Second Law also predicts the end of the universe, according to Boston University.
 "It implies that the universe will end in a 'heat death' in which everything is at the same temperature.
 This is the ultimate level of disorder; if everything is at the same temperature, no work can be done, and all the energy will end up as the random motion of atoms and molecules."

-In the far distant future, stars will have used up all of their nuclear fuel ending up as stellar remnants, such as white dwarfs, neutron stars or black holes, according to Margaret Murray Hanson, a physics professor at the University of Cincinnati.
-They will eventually evaporate into protons, electrons, photons and neutrinos, ultimately reaching thermal equilibrium with the rest of the Universe.
-Fortunately, John Baez, a mathematical physicist at the University of California Riverside, predicts that this process of cooling down could take as long as 10(10^26) (1 followed by 1026(100 septillion) zeros) years with the temperature dropping to around 10−30 K (10−30 C above absolute zero).
+In the far distant future, stars will cease being born, galaxies will burn out, and black holes will evaporate until there's nothing left but subatomic particles and energy, according to Science Magazine (opens in new tab).
+Ultimately, those particles and that energy will reach thermal equilibrium with the rest of the Universe.
+Fortunately, John Baez, a mathematical physicist at the University of California Riverside, predicts that this process of cooling down (opens in new tab) could take as long as 10(10^26) (1 followed by 1026(100 septillion) zeros) years with the temperature dropping to around 10−30 K (10−30 C above absolute zero (opens in new tab)).